OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 In this section we will talk about purchasing the Robot Car kit.
 Although I am in Canada, and although the business office representing Osoyoo is actually based in Canada (however the robot kit parts are manufactured in Asia), it is much easier to order from the USA Amazon website:

-Product title: OSOYOO Omni-directinal Mecanum Wheels Robotic Car Kit for Arduino Mega2560 Metal Chassis DC Motor DIY STEM Remote Controlled Educational Mechanical DIY Coding for Teens Adult
+Product title: OSOYOO Omni-directional Mecanum Wheels Robotic Car Kit for Arduino Mega2560 Metal Chassis DC Motor DIY STEM Remote Controlled Educational Mechanical DIY Coding for Teens Adult
 Product cost (at time of writing):  US$119.99   (plus about $25 to ship to Canada, but free shipping within USA if you have Prime)
 link:  [amazon product link](https://www.amazon.com/OSOYOO-Omni-directinal-Controlled-Educational-Mechanical/dp/B0821DV5GJ/ref=sr_1_2?crid=1S643UFKFPI0E&keywords=osoyoo+omni+directional+mecanum+wheels+robot+car+kit+for+arduino&qid=1703129510&sprefix=osoyoo+omni-direction%2Caps%2C97&sr=8-2)